 Robin Marks, Class of 1980

-The first black queen of both the Rose Festival and the Fiesta Bowl.
+Rose Festival and the Fiesta Bowl.
 PIL Hall of Fame Athlete.
-Two-time State Champion; State Champion in long jump; two-time member of State Champion mile relay team; Letter winner in basketball.
-Member PIL Championship team.
-Four-year track and field letter winner at University of Arizona; member of University of Arizona Hall of Fame.
+2x State Champion; State Champion in long jump; 2x Member of State Champion Mile Relay Team; LHS Letter Winner in basketball.
+Member of the PIL Championship Team.
+University of Arizona Four-year Track and Field Letter Winner; Inducted into the University of Arizona Hall of Fame.

 Jordan Polk, Class of 2008

 LHS All Star Athlete, PIL Hall of Fame Athlete.; University of Washington, 2nd in receiving yards and 1st in touchdowns.
 3 Track & Field letters, holds indoor 60m University record.